RodrigoPiropo/RodrigoPiropo/README.md

 - 🇧🇷 Born in Itiruçu, Bahia - Brazil!
 - 📫 How to reach me: rodrigoap1307@gmail.com
-- ⚡ Fun fact: I've tried to create .exe with python...hehe
 - 💻 My favorite OS: Pop!_OS

-### What I'm working on 👨‍💻

-- 🤖 I’m currently working on web scraping to get data from anywhere on the internet!

 ### Find me elsewhere 🌎